Arildoj/IoT-Platform-control-SmartModule/README.md

 ## FAQ

 **What was the motivation?**<br/>
 The motivation begins of the actual problems found in farms to control and manage your business.
-Other problem we can see the interferences of human in nature, for example, today 40% of population suffer with consequences of no water supply.
+Other problem we can see the interferences of human in nature, for example, today(2014) 40% of population suffer with consequences of no water supply.
 We think that is a good way to increase the income and better performance in production.

 **Why the modular form was the better way to do it?**<br/>